-Having reached the 100 winner mark in January 2019 and with the quantity and, more importantly, quality of horse entering the stable rising each year, it's not difficult to envisage further success at Howe Hills and the next century of winners being achieved in half the time.
+Having reached £1,000,000 in prize money during January 2020 and with the quantity and, more importantly, quality of horse entering the stable rising each year, it's not difficult to envisage further success at Howe Hills and the next century of winners being achieved in half the time.

 Contact Rebecca to get involved.
 We hope you enjoy the website and thank you for visiting us.